randy-yan/test/README.md

-just test,have no actual means.
+just test,have no actual means！